-According to recent reports from National Association of Realtors, while home price growth has cooled recently, home are still on the rise in most markets.
+According to recent reports from the National Association of Realtors, while home price growth has cooled recently, home sales are still on the rise in most markets.
 However, there are still bargains to be found in many areas.
 Most of these deals will come in the form of distressed sales -or, foreclosures.
 With foreclosures, you may be able to negotiate better deals since the bank will usually be in a hurry to get the property off of the books.
 You'll also want to look at pre-foreclosure properties -to see what you can find.
 Buying a distressed home or a pre-foreclosure property allows you to get started for less than market value -something that can have a significant impact on your returns.

 2. Check Into Off-Market Properties

 Off-market properties, or pocket listings, are homes that are for sale, but aren't listed on the multiple listing services (MLS) -these properties are purchased through word-of-mouth or direct marketing.
 An off-market property doesn't always guarantee a better deal, but sometimes you can come across owners with more flexible terms -they may be willing to seller finance, for example.
 In some cases, you can find properties that you can purchase with no down payment.
 Housing inventory is still limited in many markets across the states -and off-market listings can help you to find potentially better deals.
 Here's how you can start finding off-market properties.

 You'll also want to ensure that you have a clear understanding of what closing costs you'll face.
 These costs include appraisals, credit check fees, title transfer fees, title insurance, underwriting fees, and more.
 Tax escrow is one of the biggest costs that you'll face when closing -while not technically considered a closing cost, it's a significant expense nonetheless, and could easily end up costing you thousands of dollars.
 It's a good idea to check with your lender to obtain an estimate of closing costs so that you can know what to expect.